ben-axnick/toy_robot/README.md

 ## Upcoming work

-- Metaprogramming of commands needs to be toned down.
-I think I'll draw the line at inheriting from dynamic base classes.
-- Need a test calling the runner so that full end-to-end coverage is achieved
 - Need to fix the weakness of the `orientation` variable.
 It's 90% of `TablePlacement` and should clearly just be its own data structure.
 - Need to think about PORO coercions and validations in general an how that